 See the boy in the middle, who looks considerably bigger than the rest of his brothers and sisters?
 That’s Walker.

 Why is Walker so much bigger than the rest?

-The Animal League frequently rescues homeless pregnant cats and dogs.
+The Animal League frequently rescues homeless pregnant cats and dogs, especially during “puppy and kitten season” and when they are at risk of being euthanized at other shelters.
 They go into our foster care network of volunteers who give pregnant moms a comfortable place to carry out pregnancies and to care for their newborns.
 Our foster care network allows us to rescue not only homeless pregnant pets, but also injured pets requiring extensive attention.
-Want to be a foster parent for The Animal League?
-Join us at one of our foster parent information sessions.

 Who doesn’t think a newborn litter is absolutely adorable?
 While we really appreciate the cute factor of litters, it is bittersweet for us.
 The Animal League has been advocating for animal welfare since 1988 and has always supported the best way to reduce the homeless pet population is to spay and neuter your pets.
 That is the only way to ultimately solve the homeless pet population.
 Please help us by spaying and neutering your pets.
-The Animal League Wellness Center located in Leesburg, FL offers very affordable spay and neuter surgeries.
-Read our article on Responsible Pet Ownership.
+If you’re in the Leesburg area, check out The Animal League Wellness Center offering very affordable spay and neuter surgeries.